-A touted feature of the Cybex booster seat is the 3 position recline feature built into the headrest.
+A touted feature of the Cybex booster seat is the patented 3-position recline feature built into the headrest.
 A child can reach up and recline her head when she starts to feel sleepy and her head will lay back instead of slumping forward.
-Dd can easily adjust this herself and while we haven’t used this feature yet, I’ll post a comment soon when we do to let you know how well it works.
+My daughter can easily adjust this herself and while we haven’t used this feature yet, I’ll post a comment soon when we do to let you know how well it works.

 The X-Fix is not FAA-approved and cannot be used on an airplane because it doesn’t have an internal harness.
 The X-Fix expires after 7 years from when it was manufactured.
 The expiration date is clearly marked on the label underneath the date of manufacture so there’s no question about when to stop using it.

 The X-Fix is top heavy and creates a blind spot when I drive.
-I have to decide if it’s something I can work around or not.
-The booster is also on the short side with the tallest shoulder height adjustment being to about 19.75”.
-It may take a child with a short torso, like my dd, straight to seat belt age, but a child with a tall torso will outgrow this booster before being big enough to pass the 5-Step Test.
+The booster is also on the short side (comparatively speaking) with the tallest shoulder height adjustment being about 19.75”.
+That may be enough to take a child with a short torso, like my daughter, straight to seatbelt readiness, but a child with a tall torso will outgrow this booster before being big enough to pass the 5-Step Test.
 The X-Fix also doesn’t have any cup holders.
-I know that many carseat purists consider cup holders to be a danger since drinks and other items that can be put in the holders can become projectiles, but I live in a desert and we take water with us whenever we leave the house.
-My dd cannot reach my van’s cup holders without getting greatly out of position.
-So it goes beyond being a nicety to becoming a necessity in my book.

 The final word

-My daughter likes the X-Fix and so do I. She says it’s comfy, has lots of padding, and is easy to buckle.
-I’m impressed with the LATCH, the amount of EPS foam, and the sturdiness of the seat.
-With the pivoting rigid LATCH that stores in the seat base, it’s a truly unique product and rates pretty high on the cool scale.
-Don’t forget that booster use is very important until a child fits in the vehicle belt.
-Here’s Kecia’s wonderful article (http://carseatblog.com/?p=3966 ) on how to do the 5-Step Test, a test to see how your child fits in the vehicle belt.
+My daughter really likes the Cybex Solution X-Fix and so do I. She says it’s comfy, has lots of padding, and is easy to buckle.
+I’m impressed with the rigid LATCH attachments, the insane amounts of EPS foam, the reclining headrest feature and the overall sturdiness of the seat.
+With the pivoting rigid LATCH that stores in the seat base, it’s a truly unique product and it rates pretty high on the cool scale too!

 You can find the Cybex X-Fix at retailers like Kids-N-Cribs and Amazon.
-The official Cybex Solution X-Fix highback booster seat web site is http://cybex-online.com/site/us/carseats/solutionx-fix.html .
+MSRP is $169.95.
+Additional information on the Cybex Solution X-Fix booster can be found at the official product website: http://cybex-online.com/us/carseats/solutionxfix.html.